kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 Once the installation starts, the Installer generates overrides based on the map entries.
 The system uses the value of "2Gi" instead of the default "1Gi" from the chart `values.yaml` file.

-For overrides that the system should keep in Secrets, just define a Secret object instead of a ConfigMap with the same key and value.
-Don't forget to label the Secret with `installer:overrides`.
-Remember that values in Secrets must be base64-encoded.
-(TODO: same key and value, but base64...)
+For overrides that the system should keep in Secrets, just define a Secret object instead of a ConfigMap with the same key and a base64-encoded value.
+Be sure to label the Secret with `installer:overrides`.

 #### Sub-chart overrides